 Barrie’s scholarly areas of interests include American Musical Theatre, Theories of Acting and Directing in Training and Practice, and the interrelation of Jewish Studies with Theatre Studies.
 When she isn’t studying theatre, writing about theatre, making theatre, or attending theatre, she is learning Yiddish.

-(Director of Development, Board of Directors Secretary) Hailing from Pennsylvania, Rhiannon has been involved with Gallery Players in a number of capacities since the fall of 2011, from volunteer usher, to assistant stage manager for A Raisin in the Sun and house manager.
+(Director of Development, Board of Directors Secretary) Hailing from Pennsylvania, Rhiannon has been involved with Gallery Players in a number of capacities since the fall of 2011, from volunteer usher, to assistant stage manager for A Raisin in the Sun, Nurse Flinn in One Flew Over the Cuckoo’s Nest, and currently as house manager.
 When not helping out behind the scenes or being an active audience member, she can occasionally be found performing on a New York City stage and sharing arts and culture with the community.
-Her passion is theatre in all forms, and she is pleased to spend her days as executive assistant at the Arts Initiative and Miller Theatre at Columbia University, where she is also pursuing a master’s degree in Nonprofit Management.
+Her passion is theatre in all forms, and she is pleased to spend her days as executive assistant at the Arts Initiative and Miller Theatre at Columbia University, where she also recently received a master’s degree in Nonprofit Management.